Covent Garden Market

 Entertainment of various sorts regularly took place at Covent Garden.
 According to diarist Samuel Pepys, the very first Punch and Judy shows were held here in 1662.
 Around 1650 the first pineapples began to be grown in England, and so popular did the fruit become that it was adopted as the symbol of Covent Garden Market.

 The area surrounding Covent Garden was quite posh, and the residents were by no means happy with the rather plebian market, a source, they thought, of noise and dirt.
 In 1748 the market was rebuilt by the Duke, at a cost of £4000.
 The shops gained upper stories, and the tone of the market was raised considerably.

 The area around Covent Garden became synonymous with theatre and opera.
 The Theatre Royal on Drury Lane is just outside the market area, as is the Royal Opera House.
-St Paul's Church in Covent Garden became known as the Actor's Church, and was frequented by the leading lights of the stage.
+St Paul's Church, on the west side of Covent Garden market, became known as the Actor's Church and was frequented by the leading lights of the stage.
 From 1798 the actors could indulge in fine food at Rules Restaurant on Maiden Lane.
 Rules is known as the oldest restaurant in London.

 In 1974 the market moved to a new site at Nine Elms, Battersea (called New Covent Garden), but the original site has now been redeveloped into a thriving market once more, with cafes and a variety of shops under the colourfully painted Victorian market building.

 The Actors' Church, known for its long links to London's theatre, stands on the western side of the piazza.
 It was designed in 1630 by Inigo Jones, the Court architect, for the 6th Earl of Bedford.
 The Earl didn't want to spend much money so he instructed his architect to build a church 'not much better than a barn'.
 Jones famously replied, 'Then you shall have the handsomest barn in England'.